 It seems incredibly simple, but if gas builds up enough, it will stretch out the intestine and cause discomfort or pain.

-Horse Colic Symptoms
+Horse Colic Signs

-If your horse is exhibiting symptoms of colic, you’ll need to be able to identify them very quickly so you know how to proceed.
+If your horse is exhibiting signs of colic, you’ll need to be able to identify them very quickly so you know how to proceed.
 Remember, colic could be a case of life or death, so if you believe your horse might have colic, swift action must be taken.

-Your first step is to know all of the symptoms, which we’ve just discussed in the last section.
+Your first step is to know all of the signs, which we’ve just discussed in the last section.
 Should your horse display any of these symptoms, you’ll want to start taking action.
 It will be up to your veterinarian to diagnose the type of colic your horse has and recommend a treatment, but you’ll also want to be able to aid your vet.

 You’ll want to get an emergency kit ready for your horse.
 One necessary item in this kit is a stethoscope, which will allow you to listen to your horse’s gut and see if it’s making the appropriate noises.
 A horse’s gut should constantly make noise that sounds like it’s gurgling or bubbling.
 If you don’t hear any noise, it’s a bad sign, and something that your vet should be informed of.